 |September 11||Major Field resigned.
 Captain Richard J. Fletcher of Company E was promoted to major.|

-The 11th Alabama lost 3 killed and 26 wounded, and lost its colors to the 57th New York Infantry.
+The 11th Alabama Infantry was commanded by Major John C.C.
+Sanders.
+It lost 3 killed and 26 wounded, and lost its colors to the 57th New York Infantry.

 The regiment suffered 3 killed and 5 wounded; Colonel John Caldwell Calhoun Sanders was in command